Dichography: Two-frame Ultrafast Imaging from a Single Diffraction Pattern: Methods

 Conceptually similar implementations of this intensity constraint have been developed and employed to deal with broadband diffraction data, in cases where the spectral information is known \cite{abbey2011lensless, huijts2020broadband}, or even where the spectrum of the scattered light is retrieved along the reconstruction process \cite{chen2024ultra}.
 These approaches have opened new possibilities for CDI with broadband or polychromatic pulses, like those delivered by High-Harmonic Generation sources \cite{rupp2017coherent}.
-Still, differently from those methods, \emph{Dichography} doesn't enforce any structural connection between the contributions to the recorded scattering signals.
+Crucially, unlike those methods, \emph{Dichography} doesn't enforce any structural connection between the contributions to the recorded scattering signals and doesn't involve any \emph{a priori} knowledge on the sample's shape.
 This allows capturing structural changes in the samples, as discussed in the following section.

-\subsection{Real-space constraint}
+\subsubsection{Real-space constraint}

 The application of the real-space constraint, i.e., the support function, is performed independently on the two frames, as if they were two separate reconstruction procedures using iterative algorithms for conventional single-particle CDI.
 This means that each of the two densities, $\rho^\one$ and $\rho^\two$, is constrained to its own independent support function, $\sup^\one$ and $\sup^\two$, respectively, as shown in Fig.~\ref{fig:flowchart}.
-The way the support constraint is enforced depends on the specific iterative algorithm employed \cite{marchesini2007invited} and retains its form in the adaptation for \emph{Dichography}.
+The way the support constraint is enforced depends on the specific iterative algorithm employed \cite{marchesini2007invited,elser2003phase} and retains its form in the adaptation for \emph{Dichography}.